tnyeanderson/sendmail-to-matrix/README.md

 ## Caveats

-- HTML tags are removed from the script if present (and not malformed... looking at you Proxmox).
+- HTML tags are removed from the message body if present (and not malformed... looking at you Proxmox).
 Multipart emails will prefer `text/plain`.